 Progress, Not Perfection, in Cloth Diapering

-We need to encourage using cloth as often as you can but using a disposable doesn't need to be ridden with guilt.
+We need to encourage parents to use cloth diapers as often as they can, but using a disposable doesn't need to be a guilt-ridden experience.
 If we can move the conversation toward more reusable instead of only reusable, perhaps we can each save a few hundred or thousand diapers from hitting the landfills.
 This would be a feat in itself!

 And before I move on, can we all just accept that each of us is going to do this differently?
 We might swear by the shells, liners, toilet sprayers, and stain removers that we have, but whatever method works for a parent and baby is the perfect way to do it.

 So what do we do about the lack of knowledge and open conversations?
-The reality is, we have even more work to do to make cloth diapering mainstream – I know we probably don’t have time on our hands, but I think we can handle it.
-It isn’t going to happen on its own, so let’s each take a few steps to bring it to the mainstream conversation of babies.
+The reality is, we have even more work to do to make cloth diapering mainstream–I know we probably don’t have time on our hands, but I think we can handle it.
+It isn’t going to happen on its own, so let’s each take a few steps to bring it to the mainstream conversation.

 Commit to Continuing the Cloth Conversation

 We need to have more open conversations about reusable diapering.
 If people ask about cloth diapering, be honest.
 Don't try to sugarcoat how divinely wonderful it is.
-Cloth diapering is a bit more work, let's just be open about it, but we all think it's so worth it, so start selling it!
+Let's just be open about it - cloth diapering is a bit more work, but we all think it's worth it.

 While I doubt anyone is deliberately hiding their cloth diapering, we need to join the (diapering) conversation and bond with other parents in similar situations (loudly).
 It isn't as though the dirty similarities aren't all the same!
 We belong in the disposable diapering conversation as much as any parent belongs in our conversations.